abzcoding/hget/README.md

 [I] ➜ hget -h
 Usage of hget:
   -file string
-        filepath that contains links in each line
+        path to a file that contains one URL per line -n int
-  -n int
-        connection (default 16)
+        number of connections (default 12)
   -proxy string
-        proxy for downloading, ex
-                -proxy '127.0.0.1:12345' for socks5 proxy
-                -proxy 'http://proxy.com:8080' for http proxy -rate string
+        proxy for downloading, e.g. -proxy '127.0.0.1:12345' for socks5 or -proxy 'http://proxy.com:8080' for http proxy -rate string
-        bandwidth limit to use while downloading, ex -rate 10kB
+        bandwidth limit during download, e.g. -rate 10kB or -rate 10MiB -resume string
-                -rate 10MiB
-  -skip-tls
+        resume download task with given task name (or URL) -skip-tls
-        skip verify certificate for https (default true)
+        skip certificate verification for https (default true)
 ```

 To interrupt any on-downloading process, just ctrl-c or ctrl-d at the middle of the download, hget will safely save your data and you will be able to resume later